Sebastes serranoides: Distribution and habitat

 Sebastes serranoides is found from southern Oregon to Guerrero Negro in Baja California.
 It is found at depths down to 146 m but is more typically encountered at depths less than 30 m.
 The larval stage of the olive rockfish, lie that of other rockfishes, is planktonic settling within a year in and around kelp beds, oil platforms, Phyllospadix beds and other structures in shallow water.
 As they mature they move to live over high-relief reefs, as well as around the midwaters of oil platforms.
 In shallow area this species can be found in all of the water column within and in the vicinity of kelp beds, and they have been recorded resting on the bottom too.

 Biology

 Sebastes serranoides males usually become sexually mature at slightly smaller sizes and at a marginally older age than is typical for females.
-The males reach sexual maturity at 27 to 31 cm whne they are around 4 years old, while for females it is at 28 to 31 cm.
+The males reach sexual maturity at 27 to 31 cm when they are around 4 years old, while for females it is at 28 to 31 cm.
 This is an ovoviviparous species with internal fertilisation.
 Females may bear between 30,000 and 490,000 eggs, depending on size.
 They mate in the autumn and the females extrude larvae annually from December up to March, with a peak in January.
 The planktonic larval stage lasts 3 to 6 months and they settle from April to September when they are around 3.0 to 4 cm in length.
 They are frequently found in mixed aggregations with the blue rockfish (S. mystinus).
 The smaller fishes feed on zooplankton while larger individuals prey on squid, octopus and other fishes.